The Ultimate Seller's Guide To Ebay, Amazon, and Etsy Packaging!

 A. Case Erectors, Carton Sealers, and Tape Dispensers

-Case erectors are used with fnewed boxes to unfnew and seal the bottom of the box for production.
+Case erectors are used with corrugated boxes to open ends of the box for filling and shipping.
 Case erectors are normally fully automatic and are made for higher production levels.
 See the images below of case erectors and carton sealers.

 B. Sealing Equipment